 - Remove any irrelevant differences: edit X.reg

-In steps 1 and 3, we use the Windows 98 Regedit program, here renamed to regedit_win98.exe, because it allows us to export ("/e") the Registry to a text file.
+In steps 1 and 3, I use the Windows 98 Regedit program, here renamed to regedit_win98.exe, because it allows us to export ("/e") the Registry to a text file.
 This has been confirmed to work for Windows 2000, NT, and of course 98.
 Make sure that the program is within your command path (i.e., the PATH environment variable).
 Step 2 is needed to give you a chance to make all of your changes to the application's settings.
 In step 4, use any utility that can find and output the differences between two large text files.
 My favorite such program is part of a set of Unix utilities that have been ported to Windows.
 Any decent shareware website will have similar packages available.

 In step 5, edit the differences file, X.reg, and remove every Registry entry that is not relevant to the specific application.
 When doing this, you will likely find that there are far more differences between the two files than you had expected.
 Most of them are unrelated and incomprehensible changes that Windows seems to make every time it is started.
 You will usually be able to discard the bulk of the entries, and end up with only those that apply to your application.

 At the top of X.reg, be sure to include whatever is the first line of either before.txt or after.txt.
 For example, on a Windows 2000 machine, it would be "REGEDIT4".
 As long as X.reg has the extension ".REG", you will be able to apply those settings to your Registry by double-clicking on the file in Windows Explorer, which will then prompt you, "Are you sure you want to add the information in X.REG to the registry?".